andresinzunza/andresinzunza/README.md

 I’m a physician currently applying to **Neurology residency**, with research interests in **visual field testing**, **neuro-ophthalmology**, and **glaucoma**.

-I study at **Harvard University** where I'm doing the Master's in Clinical Investigation.
-I'm completing my thesis under the supervision of **David Friedman** at the [Friedman Lab](https://advances.massgeneral.org/ophthalmology/video.aspx?id=1176) (Mass Eye and Ear / Mass General Brigham).
+I'm a student at **Harvard University** where I'm completing the Master's in Clinical Investigation.
+I'm doing thesis work under the direction of **David Friedman**, at the [Friedman Lab](https://advances.massgeneral.org/ophthalmology/video.aspx?id=1176) (Mass Eye and Ear / Mass General Brigham).
 Our work focuses on [novel modalities for glaucoma screening](https://clinicaltrials.gov/study/NCT06882356).

 I aspire to become a **clinician–researcher**.
 A list of my publications is available on [Google Scholar](https://scholar.google.com/citations?user=b3BRcFsAAAAJ&hl=en&inst=7575085548378563675).